UMaineOnline Merit Scholarship for First Year Students

-UMaine is pleased to offer the Online Flagship Award for out-of-state first-year students enrolling in one of UMaineOnline’s undergraduate degree programs.
+UMaine is pleased to offer the Online Flagship Award for first-year students enrolling in one of UMaineOnline’s undergraduate degree programs.
 The Online Flagship Award is for full-time students planning to enroll in 15 credits.
-Students will be awarded based on the combination of their Academic Credentials, their Residency and enrollment as a degree candidate in one of UMaineOnline’s undergraduate degree programs.
+Students will be awarded based on the combination of their academic credentials, and enrollment as a degree candidate in one of UMaineOnline’s undergraduate degree programs.

 Please note: Any change to a student’s tuition status will result in adjustment of financial aid, including scholarships.
 This includes any waiver program or reciprocity agreement that results in non-resident students being charged the online or resident tuition rate.